cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 This variant extends the base mechanism by allowing the recipient to authenticate that the sender possessed a given KEM private key.
-This assurance is based on the assumption that `AuthDecap(enc, skR, pkS)` produces the correct KEM shared secret only if the encapsulated value `enc` was produced by `AuthEncap(pkR, skS)`, where `skS` is the private key corresponding to `pkS`.
+This is because `AuthDecap(enc, skR, pkS)` produces the correct KEM shared secret only if the encapsulated value `enc` was produced by `AuthEncap(pkR, skS)`, where `skS` is the private key corresponding to `pkS`.
 In other words, at most two entities (precisely two, in the case of DHKEM) could have produced this secret, so if the recipient is at most one, then